nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_logging.rst

    * ``<app_name>`` is the application name.
    * ``<port>`` is the serial port used for output.
      Use ``nrfutil device list`` to list which serial ports are exposed by the development kit.
+   * The output can be either the console (``--stdout ascii``) or a file (the :file:`out.txt` file if ``--output-ascii out.txt``).

 #.
 Capture and decode the logs.

    nrfutil will capture the log data from the specified UART port and use the provided dictionary databases to decode the logs into a human-readable format.
-   The decoded logs will be saved in the specified output file (the :file:`out.txt` file in the previous example).
+   The decoded logs are sent to the previously-defined output (either the console or the :file:`out.txt` file in the previous example).

 #.
-Open the output file to review the decoded log messages.
+Read the terminal or open the output file to review the decoded log messages.

-   The file will contain timestamps and the log messages in a format that is human-readable.
+   The output contains timestamps and the log messages in a human-readable format.

 If the log capture fails to find a sync, rerun the capture process.